 How to beat wagering requirements

-If you are a prolific online casino NZ player, then at some point or another, you must have wondered how to beat the all elusive wagering requirements (possibly).
-Also known as ‘Rollover’ or ‘Playthrough’, wagering requirements are applied to almost anything bonus-related in kiwi online casinos.
+If you are a prolific online casino player, then at some point or another, you must have wondered how to beat the all elusive wagering requirements (possibly).
+Also known as ‘Rollover’ or ‘Playthrough’, wagering requirements are applied to almost anything bonus-related in casinos.

-Whether you prefer to spin the reels to online slots, spin the Live Roulette wheel at the live NZ online casino or else, sports betting, wagering requirements almost always come into play especially if you are taking advantage of deposit bonuses.
+Whether you prefer to spin the reels to online slots, spin the Roulette wheel at the live NZ online casino or else, sports betting, wagering requirements almost always come into play.
+Especially if you are taking advantage of deposit bonuses.

 Of course, there are kiwi casinos that offer bonuses with no wagering requirements attached, such as is the case with Trada Casino, which offers wager-free spins, but technically speaking, no wagering bonuses are as rare as they come.